-ADOT is a member of the AZ Unified Certification Program (AZUCP).
-Only DBE firms that are certified by the AZUCP are eligible for credit on ADOT projects.
-A list of DBE firms certified by AZUCP is available on the internet at http://utracs.azdot.gov/Home/.
+The Department is a member of the AZ Unified Certification Program (AZUCP).
+Only DBE firms that are certified by the AZUCP are eligible for credit on Department projects.
+A list of DBE firms certified by AZUCP is available on the internet at https://utracz.azdot.gov/Home/.
 The list will indicate contact information and specialty for each DBE firm, and may be sorted in a variety of ways.
-However, ADOT does not guarantee the accuracy and/or completeness of this information, nor does ADOT represent that any licenses or registrations are appropriate for the work to be done.
+However, the Department does not guarantee the accuracy and/or completeness of this information, nor does the Department represent that any licenses or registrations are appropriate for the work to be done.

-The Department's certification of a DBE is not a representation of qualifications and/or abilities; only that the firm has met the criteria for DBE certification as outlined in 49 CFR Part 26.
+The Department's certification of a DBE is not a representation of qualifications and/or abilities only that the firm has met the criteria for DBE certification as outlined in 49 CFR Part 26.
 The contractor bears all risks of ensuring that DBE firms selected by the contractor are able to perform the work.